cloudpassage/kitchen-board/README.md

 ```
 cp.get(:fim_policies)

-cp.get(:groups).jpp
+cp.get(:groups).to_hash

-cp.get "fim_policies/put_an_id_in_here"
+puts cp.get("fim_policies/{id}").pretty

 ```

-For PUT and POST actions, parameters can be supplied as a JSON, this will be handled by RestClient and submitted the right way
+For PUT and POST actions, parameters can be supplied as JSON, this will be handled by RestClient and submitted the right way

 *For example:*

-given a file integrity policy "file.json" you could execute
+Given a correctly formatted json file of a file integrity policy "file.json" you could execute

 ```
 my_json_policy = File.read("file.json")